 The Blockchain explained with your feet

-When Gianluca di Napoli (a random name) agrees to send money to Jeff of Seattle (another random name), they both use a chain of interconnected intermediaries that replace trust.
+When Gianluca di Napoli (a random name) agrees to send money to Jeff of Seattle (another random name), both use a chain of interconnected intermediaries that replace trust.
 The distributed ledgers of the Blockchain make trust irrelevant.
-Gianluca creates a secret code and shares its encrypted version with Jeff, who uses it to create a digital contract to pay Gianluca.
+Gianluca creates a secret code and shares his encrypted version with Jeff, who uses it to create a digital contract to pay for Gianluca.
 The whole cumbersome and expensive network of banks becomes redundant.
-Imagine what a threat to the traditional banking sector.
+Imagine that threat to the traditional banking sector.

 About solutions and about old finance that aims to survive, another example of a digital payment solution is Quorum, an app from JPMorgan Chase & Co. (yes THAT JPMorgan Chase).
 It is a platform based on the Ethereum cryptocurrency, on which the Monetary Authority of Singapore operates Ubin, a central bank pilot digital currency project.